airgedon/K8S/theory.md

    - if your pod dies, service will forward the request to another working replica to avoid downtime
    - :warning: DB can't be replicated via Deployment
-   - If we the clones replicas of db they would all need to  access the same shared data storage and there
-   - you would need mechanism that would manage which pods are reading from that storage in order to avoid data inconsistency
+   - If we the clones replicas of db they would all need to  access the same shared data storage and there you would need mechanism that would manage which pods are reading from that storage in order to avoid data inconsistency so here you need Stateful Set component